hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 arrangement in the input image but do not constrain the exact pixel values of the reconstruction.
-To obtain a representation of the style of an input image, the algorithm employs correlations between the different filter responses over the spatial extent of the feature maps.
+To obtain a representation of the style of an input image, the algorithm employs correlations between the filter responses over different layers.
 Essentially, *the representations of style and content in CNNs are separable*.
 The images are synthesised by solving the optimisation problem that simultaneously matches the content representation of the photograph and the style representation of the respective piece of art.

 This optimisation problem is solved using the [L-BFGS algorithm][wiki-lbfgs].
+Unlike the optimisation problem we've been solving so far, which involves adjusting the weights of a classifier, we are instead solving for the pixels of an image.
 L-BFGS efficiently handles the high-dimensional space of images, iteratively adjusting the pixels to minimize the combined loss function.

 If the above sounded abstract, don't worry.
 What follows is a complete and concrete implementation of the style transfer algorithm.